 If you are currently in care or have experience of being in care and are thinking about coming to University, you could benefit from schemes to help you progress to higher education, and receive extra support when you arrive.

 We're committed to helping more care leavers and care-experienced students come to University.
 We understand that as a student who has experienced time in care you may have different concerns to other students.
 We are here to help you throughout your course, whether its just for a chat or to share concerns you may have about your application, finance arrangements, accommodation or your course.

 We also offer support to students who are estranged from their parents, meaning they have no relationship or physical or financial support from them.
-We have formally signed a pledge with StandAlone, a charity which works with estranged adults of all ages, but has particularly called on universities to support estranged students.
+We have formally signed a pledge with StandAlone, a charity that works with estranged adults of all ages, but has particularly called on universities to support estranged students.
 We offer four areas of support as part of the pledge:

-- Outreach and Transition
+- outreach and transition.

 Reach for Excellence

-You could be eligible for our two year Reach for Excellence programme if your studying has been affected by your personal, economic or geographic circumstances but you have the potential to study at a top University
+You could be eligible for our two-year Reach for Excellence programme if your studying has been affected by your personal, economic or geographic circumstances but you have the potential to study at a top university

 You should live within a commutable distance of the University and be able to attend regular events on campus.